Staple-Engine/StapleEngine/README.md

 # Installation

-You can grab binaries from the releases page (Soon).
+You can grab binaries from the releases page.
 You also need the [.NET 8 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/8.0).

 # Building